ESFP

 What cognitive functions does the ESFP use?

-The ESFP stack is Extraverted Sensing (dominant), Introverted Feeling (auxiliary), Extraverted Thinking (tertiary), and Introverted Intuition (inferior).
-The shadow stack mirrors these with opposite attitudes.
+The ESFP cognitive stack is Extraverted Sensing (dominant), Introverted Feeling (auxiliary), Extraverted Thinking (tertiary), and Introverted Intuition (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ESFP in Depth